Truman National Security Project: Activities

 According to Kleinfeld, the Truman Project avoids discussion of Israel policy because it is already covered by other groups.

 The Truman Project endorsed the For the People Act of 2019.

 Funding

 In 2011, the Truman Project's budget was around $4 million.
 It has received grants from Herbert and Marion Sandler, Carnegie Endowment for International Peace and the Ploughshares Fund.

-Personnel
+Leadership

-Co-founder Matthew Spence remains active on the Board.
-Hunter Biden is a former Board Member and Vice Chairman of the Truman National Security Project.
+Tony Johnson is the Truman Center for National Policy and the Truman National Security Project's President and CEO, succeeding Jenna Hoffman Ben-Yehuda.
+Secretary of Transportation Pete Buttigieg, U.S. National Security Advisor Jake Sullivan, U.S. Deputy Secretary of Defense Kathleen Hicks, and former Secretary of Defense Leon Edward Panetta are Emeritus Members.

 Reception

 According to Tablet Magazine, some progressives are uncomfortable with the Truman Project’s pro-military stance which they describe as "Republicanism lite".